Protein structure prediction: Protein structure and terminology

-The formation of these secondary structures efficiently satisfies the hydrogen bonding capacities of the peptide bonds.
-The secondary structures can be tightly packed in the protein core in a hydrophobic environment, but they can also present at the polar protein surface.
+Formation of these secondary structures efficiently satisfies the hydrogen bonding capacities of the peptide bonds.
+The secondary structures can be tightly packed in the protein core in a hydrophobic environment, but they can also be present at a polar protein surface.
 Each amino acid side chain has a limited volume to occupy and a limited number of possible interactions with other nearby side chains, a situation that must be taken into account in molecular modeling and alignments.

 α-helix

 The α-helix is the most abundant type of secondary structure in proteins.
 The α-helix has 3.6 amino acids per turn with an H-bond formed between every fourth residue; the average length is 10 amino acids (3 turns) or 10 Å but varies from 5 to 40 (1.5 to 11 turns).
 The alignment of the H-bonds creates a dipole moment for the helix with a resulting partial positive charge at the amino end of the helix.
 Because this region has free NH2 groups, it will interact with negatively charged groups such as phosphates.
 The most common location of α-helices is at the surface of protein cores, where they provide an interface with the aqueous environment.
 The inner-facing side of the helix tends to have hydrophobic amino acids and the outer-facing side hydrophilic amino acids.
 Thus, every third of four amino acids along the chain will tend to be hydrophobic, a pattern that can be quite readily detected.
 In the leucine zipper motif, a repeating pattern of leucines on the facing sides of two adjacent helices is highly predictive of the motif.
 A helical-wheel plot can be used to show this repeated pattern.
 Other α-helices buried in the protein core or in cellular membranes have a higher and more regular distribution of hydrophobic amino acids, and are highly predictive of such structures.
 Helices exposed on the surface have a lower proportion of hydrophobic amino acids.
 Amino acid content can be predictive of an α-helical region.
 Regions richer in alanine (A), glutamic acid (E), leucine (L), and methionine (M) and poorer in proline (P), glycine (G), tyrosine (Y), and serine (S) tend to form an α-helix.
 Proline destabilizes or breaks an α-helix but can be present in longer helices, forming a bend.